 Learn how to draw a great looking Bat Face with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Bat Face.
+By following the simple steps, you too can easily draw a perfect Bat Face.

 Scary or sweet?
 When you learn how to draw a bat face, the choice is yours.